Furbreeze/furbreeze.github.io/_posts/2025-01-23-sunbeam-f1-root.md

 * To turn on dev mode type the following into the popup and press ok: `###3383567376633###`
 * Reopen secret code menu by dialing `###2633###`
 * To turn on adb type the following into the popup and press ok: `###864453232463###`
-* Reboot the phone
-* Open Home page and plug into usb
+* Plug in usb
-* Run `adb devices` and accept the popup on screen
+* Be sure to click accept on the adb system popup
 * Run `adb shell` to get an adb shell on the phone

 ### Finishing up